ansys/pyansys-quarto-cheatsheet/doc/source/contributing.rst

 The documentation is built in the ``doc/_build/html`` directory.

-You can clean the documentation build by running this command
+You can clean the documentation build by running this command:

 .. tab-set::